DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## Done

 **Complete**
+- [x] (Todd) Finish Deck for final playback - To be scheduled for the 27th.
 - [x] Test the CDP Python Template
 - [x] Add Miro workflow diagram into the playbook
 - [x] (Steve) to setup calls with Jenny Taylor (service assessments) and Richard Baines re: governance